CICS110/CICS110.github.io/main/assignments/07-oop/index.md

 ### **5c.
 Implement the `take_marble()` method (1 point)**

 Taking a marble out of the marble bag is random.
 For this method, you will need to import the random module in order to randomly select a marble to take out of the bag (i.e., randomly select red, green, or blue marble).
 When a marble is removed from the bag, the count of marbles for that particular color must be decremented by 1.
-The return for this method must be the marble taken from the bag ("red", "green", or "blue").
-If there are no marbles to be removed from the bag, return `None`.
+The return for this method must be the marble taken from the bag (`"red"`, `"green"`, or `"blue"`).
+If there are no marbles to be removed from the bag, print `"Bag is empty."` and return `None`.
 Note that, since selection for taking out is random, this function does not require a parameter (besides `self`).

 ### **5d.
 Implement the `add_marbles()` method (1 point)**